-The MRC has always had a strong commitment to equality and diversity in the workplace.
+The BSU has a strong commitment to equality and diversity in the workplace.
 We recognise that an organisation’s success and competitiveness depends on its ability to embrace diversity and draw on the skills, understanding and experience of its people.

-The BSU attracts some of the best scientists from around the world – at all stages of their careers.
-The Unit is made of a diverse community, with many of our staff and students originating from outside of the UK.
+We attract some of the best scientists from around the world, at all stages of their careers, and are a diverse community, with many of our staff and students originating from outside of the UK.